yaw277/slire/README.md

 While this example uses clean, testable interfaces, it requires two database roundtrips - one to find matching records, another to delete them by ID.
 For performance-critical batch operations, this overhead can be improved by bypassing the DB-agnostic interface and using database-specific optimizations.

-Bypassing data access factory and instantiate repository to get access to native features:
+Skip data access factory and instantiate repository to get access to native features:

 ```typescript
 async function runExpenseCleanupJobOptimized(organizationId: string) {